-- a.
+- 1. Sick leave means the period of time a teacher is permitted to be absent from work with full pay by virtue of being sick or disabled, or under medical treatment, or because of an accident for which compensation is not payable under the Workers' Compensation Act. - 2.
+Entitlement - a.
 Full-time teachers will be subject to the full sick leave provisions stated herein. - b.
 Part-time teachers shall receive sick leave prorated in accordance with percentage of full-time assigned. - 3.
 Over and above current accumulated sick leave, teachers shall be entitled to accumulate a maximum of fifteen (15) working days each year calculated at the rate of one and one-half (1 1/2) days per month. - 4.
 Fifteen (15) days of sick leave shall be advanced to each teacher at the beginning of each school year in September. - 5.
 Teachers commencing employment with the Board during the year shall have advanced to them the quota of sick leave benefits which would accrue to them for the balance of the school year. - 6.
-The Board will furnish to each teacher by October 1 each year a statement showing the amount of his/her earned and accumulated unused sick leave and thereafter monthly. - 7.
+The Board will furnish to each teacher by October 1 each year a statement showing the amount of their earned and accumulated unused sick leave and thereafter monthly. - 7.
 If a teacher leaves the employ of the Board and subsequently resumes a position as a teacher with the Board, the teacher shall have immediate credit of the balance of all sick leave remaining to the credit of the teacher at the time of resignation. - 8.
 In the event a teacher leaves the employ of the Board prior to the conclusion of the school year, sick leave will be reconciled and any necessary adjustments deducted from the final pay cheque. - 9.
 The maximum number of days of sick leave that may be used in any school year shall not exceed one hundred twenty (120) days. - 10.
 A medical certificate may be required by the Superintendent as proof of sickness.
-Such request will be made, where possible, when the teacher reports sick or during his/her period of illness.
-The Board will pay the cost, upon presentation of the bill, of any such certificate that it requests. - 11.
-It shall be the responsibility of the teacher to report usage of sick leave to the Superintendent in accordance with procedures established by the Superintendent.
+Such request will be made, where possible, when the teacher reports sick or during their period of illness.
+The Board will pay the cost, upon presentation of the bill, of any such certificate that it requests.

+11. It shall be the responsibility of the teacher to report usage of sick leave to the Superintendent in accordance with procedures established by the Superintendent.
 Failure to follow reporting procedures may jeopardize the teacher's right to this benefit unless extreme circumstances can be shown which made reporting impossible.